 • Adult siblings or family members of individuals with developmental disabilities

-We are seeking cultural and geographic diversity within the guidelines above.
-The selection of participants is made by a team of parents, self‐advocates, and professionals.
+We want cultural and geographic diversity in the group attending.
+Participants will be chosen by a team of parents, self-advocates, and professionals.

-• Participate in networking, advocacy activities, interviews, readings (which are offered in alternative formats), and other projects.
+• Join in networking, advocacy activities, interviews, readings (available in various formats), and other projects.

-• Develop and implement a project that results in a change that will improve the lives of people with disabilities and their families.
+• Develop and put in place a project that improves the lives of people with disabilities and their families.

 Core Values